ofnote/tsalib/README.md

 #### One-stop shape transforms: `warp` operator

-The `warp` operator enables squeezing in a **sequence** of shape transformations in a single line using [TSN](notebooks/shorthand.md).
-The operator takes in an input tensor, a sequence of shape transformations, and the corresponding transform types (view transform -> 'v', permute transform -> 'p').
-See docs for transform types [here](notebooks/shorthand.md#warp-transformation).
+The `warp` operator enables squeezing in a **sequence** of shape transformations in a single line using shorthand notation ([TSN](notebooks/shorthand.md)). `warp` takes in an input tensor, a sequence of shape transformations, and the corresponding transform types (view transform -> 'v', permute transform -> 'p').

 ```python
     x: 'btd' = torch.randn(B, T, D)
     y = warp(x, 'btd -> b,t,4,d//4 ->  b,4,t,d//4 ', 'vp') #(v)iew, then (p)ermute, transform
     assert(y.shape == (B,4,T,D//4))
 ```
 Because it returns transformed tensors, the `warp` operator is backend library-dependent.
 Currently supported backends are `numpy`, `tensorflow` and `pytorch`.
 New backends can be added easily (see [backend.py](tsalib/backend.py)).
+See docs for transform types [here](notebooks/shorthand.md#warp-transformation).

-Or, use individual named shape transformations:
+Or, perform individual transforms using named shapes.

 ```python
 	#use dimension variables directly